1 of 28

 19. Body of Lies

 DiCaprio is perfectly competent as CIA agent Roger Ferris opposite Russell Crowe in the Ridley Scott thriller.
-But he's not particularly memorable either.
+But he's not particularly memorable.

 18. Blood Diamond